UoMResearchIT/r-tidyverse-digital-humanities/_episodes/06-plot-ggplot2.md

 ~~~
 ggsave("plots/myplot.png")
+# Can also set the size of plot
 ggsave("plots/myplot.pdf", width = 20, height = 20, units = "cm")
 ~~~
 {: .language-r}

 The help for the `ggsave()` function lists the image formats that are available, as well as the options for setting the resolution and size of the saved image.

 ## ggplot themes and extensions